ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-s3.md

 [glacier](https://aws.amazon.com/glacier/) - an object storage capability that is mostly offline and way, way cheaper than S3.
 It might take hours (like 3-5 hours) to retrieve an object from glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.

+## Versioning
+Stores all version of an object; can be suspended but not disabled for bucket; can be used with MFA to provide extra layer of DELETE security.
+Cross region replication requires versioning and an IAM role setup.
+ALL version of the file are stored so the amount of spaced required can end up being HUGE.

 ## Bucket Names &amp; Such
 Bucket names can not start with a '.' or '-' and cannot be formatted like an IP address.
 Remove public read access and use signed URLs with expiry dates to prevent read access from unauthorized sites.